Zugamifk/araci/README.md

 * Tools can be bought/found that allow processing offerings
 * Some skill trees can only be levelled with rare offerings
 * Avoid armour, resistances, etc. all enemies should take the same damage, or make concept more intuitive
+* Narrative sequences should end in a way forward opening up, as obvious as possible

 ## Key Words
 * Fire: Spreads over Flammable tiles and characters, deals damage over time.
 Converts to Ash